 Ideally, you should have checked your credit report before you made an application for new lines of credit.
 However, if you didn’t, now is the time to do so.
-A statutory copy of your credit report costs £2 from each credit reference agency and you can apply online or by post by supplying your personal details.
+You can check your credit report for free or request a statutory copy of your credit report (which costs £2) from each credit reference agency, which you normally receive by email or by post by supplying your personal details.

-Your credit report should arrive within 7 working days.
 Once you have a copy, go through it with a fine tooth-comb.
-Make sure that all the information about your credit history is correct and take up any inaccuracies either with the agency or by contacting the lender who put them on your file.
+Make sure that all the information about your credit history is correct any inaccuracies either with the agency or by contacting the lender who put them on your file.
 Make sure that previous financial associates (such as ex-partners) aren’t linked to your credit file.

 Check that all financial institutions have up-to-date information about you, especially your address.
 Inconsistencies about your address could raise a red flag through fraud scoring because of the risk of identity theft.
 Once your credit report is in order, what should your next step be?